-While a concrete flooring may cost more additionally, vinyl tends to have a bit shorter lifespan, which means more frequent repairs, maintenance and replacements.
-In the long run, vinyl may end up being more expensive with everything considered.
+While a concrete flooring may cost more, vinyl tends to have a shorter lifespan, which means more frequent repairs, maintenance and replacements.
+In the long run, vinyl may end up being more expensive with everything considered over time.